 Since the allies (French and British forces) patrol the waters around Aruba, all four ships remain in neutral waters.
 Early January 1940 however the captain of the CONSUL HORN Johannes Roer decides it’s time to try a daring escape.
 On 9 January 1940 several crewmembers of the ANTILLA, HEIDELBERG and TROJA transfer to the CONSUL HORN.
 Under the cover of night the CONSUL HORN with a valuable cargo of tobacco and sugar heaves anchor and leaves the three miles zone of Aruba.
 After the captain is convinced his escape has not been detected he orders his crew to repaint the ship with markings making it look like a Russian freighter with the name “Molodets” and home-port Odessa, and sets course for Europe.

 The plan works out perfectly and the captain manages to deceive the French submarine AUGOSTA and US air reconnaissance.
-The choice is made to avoid the British channel and the CONSUL HORN takes the westerly route around Great Britain.
-Things almost go wrong when the CONSUL HORN is passing the Orkneys and is hailed by the British Emerald class cruiser HMS ENTERPRISE.
-The reply by “the Molodets” is apparently not very convincing and Captain Egerton of HMS ENTERPRISE decides to escort “the Molodets” to a nearby harbour.
-Fortune however is still with the crew of CONSUL HORN as HMS ENTERPRISE is called away for another more urgent assignment. (note: another source claims the vessel couldn’t be boarded because of bad weather).
-In February 1940 the CONSUL HORN arrives in Europe. (note: eventually the Consul Horn struck a sea mine near the German island of Borkum on the 20th of July 1942 and sank).
+The choice is made to avoid the British channel and the CONSUL HORN takes the westerly route around Great Britain. on 27 January things almost go wrong when the CONSUL HORN is passing the Orkneys and is hailed by the British Emerald class cruiser HMS ENTERPRISE.
+The reply by “the Molodets” is apparently not very convincing and Captain Egerton of HMS ENTERPRISE decides to escort “the Molodets” to Kirkwall.
+Fortune however is still with the crew of CONSUL HORN.
+According to the “Kriegstagebuch der Seekriegsleitung” (War Diary of the German Naval Staff, Operations Division) the vessel can’t be taken in prize due bad weather. (note: a different version of events claims HMS ENTERPRISE is called away for another more urgent assignment).
+On 8 February 1940 the CONSUL HORN reaches the neutral waters of Norway.
+She is the fourth of five ships which succeeded in escaping from Central America. (note: eventually the Consul Horn struck a sea mine near the German island of Borkum on the 20th of July 1942 and sank).

 (Ss.
 Troja, source: www.maritimes-archiv.com )